sdash77/arcgis-python-api/tests/README.md

 ## ./\_test\_runners

 This module contains all the Python code needed to run the specified unit/notebook/etc. tests and output the XML to the correct location.

+## ./unit/sanity

+This is a special directory that will __always__ run before any tests are run.
+It does very basic smoke tests like making sure that the python API being imported via `import arcgis` is the module located at `../src/arcgis`, making sure each file in `../src/` is valid Python and doesn't throw any SyntaxErrors, etc.